 Many experiments have demonstrated that a regional analysis at the same resolution shows little or no benefit over the global analysis for the large-scale TC environment.
 Therefore, the GFS analysis is directly interpolated to the HWRF outer domain.
-This helps focus computational resources on the vortex scale analysis.
-Data assimilation is performed on the 28°x28° ghost d02 with grid spacing of 0.045° and the 15°x15° ghost d03 with grid spacing of 0.015° (Fig. 2.2).
-Ghost d02 can cover the entire storm and its near environment.
-Ghost d03 is specifically used to assimilate aircraft reconnaissance observations.
-The analyses of the two DA domains are then interpolated to the forecast intermediate and inner nests, and merged to the outer domain in the vortex and its near environment area.
+This helps to facilitate computational resources for data assimilation at the TC vortex scales.
+Data assimilation is performed on HWRF domains of dimension 28°x28° (with grid spacing of 0.045°) and 15°x15° (with grid spacing of 0.015°; see Fig. 2.2).
+The data-assimilation domains are referred to as ghost domains.
+The ghost domain for d02 can cover the entire storm and the near-storm environment, while the ghost domain for d03 is specifically used to assimilate aircraft reconnaissance observations.
+The analyses of the two DA domains are then interpolated to the forecast intermediate and inner nests, and merged to the outer domain in the vortex and its near-environment area.